Cau-Correa/googlemaps-api-ms2/README.md

 ![Screenshot Responsive](/readme-images/responsive-image.png)
 ## UX
-The aim of this project is to serve as a tool for the user, helping them to find hotels with a simple search by city and country with results showing in the map that for default is centered in Ireland.
+The aim of this project is to serve as a tool for the user, helping them to find hotels with a simple search by city and country with results showing in the map that for default is centred in Ireland.
 Another map of Ireland shows heritage sites of national and tourist interest in Ireland, as an option to the user make their decision where to stay.

 ### User Stories